denoland/std/async/README.md

 # retry

-Creates a retry promise which resolves to the value of the input.
-If the input promise throws, it will be retried `maxAttempts` amount of times.
+Creates a retry promise which resolves to the value of the input using exponential backoff.
+If the input promise throws, it will be retried `maxAttempts` number of times.
 It will retry the input every certain amount of milliseconds, starting at `minTimeout` and multiplying by the `multiplier` until it reaches the `maxTimeout`

 ```typescript
 import { retry } from "https://deno.land/std@$STD_VERSION/async/mod.ts";